-Our Safer Communities, Communities Interest Company (CIC) aims to continue its work within the community and increase its delivery of Prince's Trust programmes in order to help more young people achieve their goals and be safe and healthy.
-Working with the Prince's Trust, the CIC helps young people aged between 11 and 30 to improve their employability skills and secure further training and education.
-The CIC also aims to increase the capacity and membership of the Youth Commission so that it can help influence and improve services for children and young people.
+The Service aims to continue its work within the community and increase its delivery of Prince's Trust programmes in order to help more young people achieve their goals and be safe and healthy.
+Working with the Prince's Trust, the Service helps young people aged between 11 and 30 to improve their employability skills and secure further training and education.

 We work with partners and share information, data and intelligence to help us improve our understanding of the risks and understand likely vulnerability in our diverse communities.
 This also allows us to identify current and emerging risks to our organisation and prepare our firefighters for the emergencies they may face.
-We use information from groups including other emergency services, the Staffordshire Resilience Forum, local authorities, National Health Service and numerous other public and business sector partners where possible to give us a 'joined up' view and richer picture.
+We use information from groups including other emergency services, the Staffordshire Resilience Forum, local authorities.
+National Health Service and numerous other public and business sector partners where possible to give us a 'joined up' view and richer picture.
 This helps us all to develop more relevant, efficient and effective public services.
 We will be reviewing how we can deliver all of our prevention services more efficiently and effectively.